MA: Marketing Authorization

 Definition

-A generic is a medicinal product with the same qualitative and quantitative composition in active substance and the same pharmaceutical form as a reference medicinal product (Article L5121-1 of the French Public Health Code, 5° a or Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001, Article 10.2 b).
+A generic is a medicinal product having the same qualitative and quantitative composition in active substance and the same pharmaceutical form as a reference medicinal product (Article L5121-1 of the Public Health Code, 5° a or Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001, Article 10.2 b).

-In addition, bioequivalence between the generic and the reference medicinal product must be demonstrated.
+Additionally, bioequivalence between the generic and the reference medicinal product must be demonstrated.

-Simplified Procedure for MA
+Simplified MA Procedure

 The marketing authorization (MA) application for a generic is simplified.